 Riots and mobs have long been a part of life in second and third world countries, and as America’s fortunes continue to spiral downward, it’s highly likely that, at some point in the future, you will be confronted with surviving an encounter with a mob.

-Just recently a small group of self-identified, “anarchists” attacked a Starbucks in New York City.
+A while back, a small group of self-identified, “anarchists” attacked a Starbucks in New York City.

 Reading the article, a few facts jumped out at me.